OpenWebconcept/plugin-prefill-gravity-forms/README.md

 ## License

-The source code is made available under the EUROPEAN UNION PUBLIC LICENCE v.
-1.2 license.
+The source code is made available under the [EUPL 1.2 license](https://github.com/OpenWebconcept/plugin-prefill-gravity-forms/blob/main/LICENSE.md).
 Some of the dependencies are licensed differently, with the BSD or MIT license, for example.